evgdim/clean-code/index.md

 >
 > [side effect] Persists in the database, file, etc.

+# Objects
+## Prefer factory methods when multiple constructors are needed
+TODO
+## Use dependency injection
+TODO
 # API/Module desfing

 TODO: Desing a class or module like a library.